Growing your palate beyond California’s favorite brand

 Artwork by Cindy Nguyen

-Stella Rosa, either you love it or hate it… With everyone having more time on their hands, there’s an online debate in the Black wine community questioning if Stella Rosa is “real” wine.
+Stella Rosa, either you love it or hate it… There’s been an ongoing online debate in the wine community questioning if Stella Rosa is “real” wine.
 Whether you’re a novice or wine connoisseur, you like what you like – right?!
-However, as with age and experience your palate develops.
+However, as with age and experience, your palate develops.
 Some wine enthusiasts believe that Stella Rosa isn’t considered a real wine because of their mainstream tendencies.
-But, these are only a small portion of opinions from a huge community of wine-loving folks.
+But, these are a small portion of opinions from a huge community of wine-loving folks.

 As a family brand, Stella Rosa was born in Los Angeles at the San Antonio Winery just minutes outside of diverse DTLA.
 It’s also the No. 1 imported Italian wine brand in the U.S. So the brand definitely has street cred and bridges “the gap between the bubbly feel of luxury and actual economic accessibility.”